 GB’s first-ever Paralympian badminton champion, Dan Bethell, is determined to use his success to inspire other children with disabilities to embrace the benefits of sport – and has asked us to help him spread the word!

-Dan, who won an incredible silver medal in the Tokyo 2020 Paralympic Games this summer, has right-sided hemiplegia.
+Dan, who won an incredible silver medal in the Tokyo 2020 Paralympic Games, has right-sided hemiplegia.

 He says: “HemiHelp, part of the Contact family, is an amazing charity which gave myself and my family lots of support and information over the years.
 With their help, I want to get the word out to the next generation of Paralympians: sport has the power to positively change people’s lives, no matter what your circumstances.”